intermine/internships/guidance/students-accepted.md

 ### Chat

-You can come hang at [chat.intermine.org](http://chat.intermine.org) in the #gsoc-and-outreachy channel, and feel free to ask for help in #support - but remember to make tickets or send emails for any big bugs or design decisions, as chat logs are transient.
+You can come hang at [chat.intermine.org](http://chat.intermine.org) in the various project and outreachy channels, and feel free to ask for help in #support - but remember to make tickets or send emails for any big bugs or design decisions, as chat logs are transient.

 For Outreachy, every two weeks, Outreachy interns, mentors, and alums will have an informal chat on the private Outreachy Zulip chat server.
 The goal of these chats is to encourage the interns to connect with each other.
 Read more about it [here](https://www.outreachy.org/docs/internship/#chats).